uraplutonium/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: Felix Ding
-subtitle: Three passions, simple but overwhelmingly strong, have governed my life the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.
+subtitle: "Three passions, simple but overwhelmingly strong, have governed my life the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind."
 Bertrand Russell
 ---

 I am a PhD fellow at Computer science and technology college at the Nanjing University of Aeronautics and Astronautics.
 My research is focused on distributed learning, PaaS cloud computing and Bayesian inference.